DamianGavin/WebAppInGo/README.md

 ## Part Two-Make the text a H1

-For this problem I simply inserted a <h1> in the print statement
+For this problem I simply inserted a h1 tag in the print statement

 ```
 fmt.Fprintf(w, "<h1>Guessing Game</h1>")